 5. Implement ONE of your solutions.

 6. Evaluate.
 Take time to reflect on your action steps and evaluate both successes and failures.
-If necessary begin steps 1-6 again until you develop a solution that you are satisfied with and will ultimately bring you to MAKE A DECISION!
+If necessary, begin steps 1-6 again until you develop a solution that you are satisfied with and will ultimately help you to make a decision!